Plato

 ALLEGORY OF THE CAVE

-The Allegory of the Cave, the most famous example Plato utilized in his philosophy, follows on from the Ideas theory.
-Socrates explains to Glaucon to imagine a group of cave-dwellers are chained by their ankles and necks to an inner wall for eternity, facing an outer wall.
-They observe shadows projected onto the outer wall by objects carried behind the inner wall by object-carriers invisible to the chained cave-dwellers and who walk along the inner wall with a fire behind them.
-The fire creates the shadows on the inner wall that the cave-dwellers see, yet the cave-dwellers neither see the objects nor the fire.
-The object-carriers also name the sounds of the objects they carry which the cave-dwellers deduce must be coming from the shadows.
+The Allegory of the Cave—the most famous example Plato utilized in his philosophy—follows on from the Theory of Ideas.
+Socrates explains to Glaucon that he should imagine a group of cave-dwellers chained by their ankles and necks to an inner wall for eternity, facing an outer wall.
+They observe shadows projected onto this outer wall by objects carried behind them, along the inner wall, by object-carriers who remain invisible to the chained dwellers.
+A fire behind the carriers creates the shadows that the cave-dwellers see, though they see neither the objects nor the fire.
+The carriers also name the sounds of the objects they carry, which the cave-dwellers assume must be coming from the shadows.

-Only the philosopher or divinely-inspired man exits the cave and is eventually able to comprehend the Sun, along with everything else, returning to the cave to attempt to liberate the rest.
-The ignorant man, however, runs back to the cave frightened and blinded by the Sun, telling the cave-dwellers that the outside world is evil and hostile.
+Only the philosopher—or divinely inspired man—exits the cave and is eventually able to comprehend the Sun, along with everything else, before returning to the cave to attempt to liberate the rest.
+The ignorant man, however, runs back to the cave, frightened and blinded by the Sun, and tells the others that the outside world is evil and hostile.

-For Plato, comprehension of the divine Ideas and to fall away from the state of the Andrapod was only made possible by meditation and educating a being; without this, being like the ignorant cave-dwellers or the individual among them spurning reality was close to an inevitability.
-He used the example to also impress on individuals that life without the Gods is precarious.
+For Plato, comprehension of the divine Ideas and liberation from the state of the Andrapod was only made possible through meditation and education; without this, becoming like the ignorant cave-dwellers—or the one among them who rejects reality—was nearly inevitable.
+He used this example to impress upon individuals that life without the Gods is precarious.

-Many modern works such as the Matrix are aesthetic elaborations of this concept illustrated by Plato.
-Other works such as Nineteen Eighty-Four are heavily influenced, creating a universe to illustrate the adverse consequences of human-hating systems.
+Many modern works, such as The Matrix, are aesthetic elaborations of this concept illustrated by Plato.
+Other works, like Nineteen Eighty-Four, are heavily influenced as well—creating universes to illustrate the adverse consequences of human-hating systems.

 CULTURAL ASPECTS

-Plato engages in certain criticisms of representations of the Gods at the time, finding these simplistic and lacking in a way that could be misleading.
-He knew that people were more able to understand plays, tales and cultural representations based on the understanding of certain states of the human mind, but he warned about the ability for these to deviate from the essence of what the Gods really are.
+Plato engages in certain criticisms of the representations of the Gods common in his time, finding them simplistic and, in a way, misleading.
+He understood that people could more easily grasp plays, tales, and cultural representations that corresponded to certain states of the human mind, but he warned of their potential to deviate from the true essence of what the Gods are.

-The Guardian class of the Republic are advised to stick to portrayals of the Gods that align with their spiritual enhancement.
-This has led to a misunderstanding that Plato wished to ban all forms of creativity forever, which is ridiculous.
+The Guardian class of the Republic are advised to adhere to portrayals of the Gods that align with their spiritual advancement.
+This has led to the misunderstanding that Plato wished to ban all forms of creativity forever—which is, of course, ridiculous.

 THE MODERN CONTEXT

 Furthermore, there were many secrets to his teachings.
-Plato himself says writing is a poor substitute for verbal instruction.
-Some of these, the unwritten doctrines as Aristotle notes, were only elaborated to his disciples at length and were deemed only suitable for an elect group.
-Others such as meditative techniques elaborated in the dialogues and in other manuals have simply been altered and written out of history, or they lie carefully obscured from view in the vaults of the enemy.
+Plato himself says that writing is a poor substitute for verbal instruction.
+Some of these—what Aristotle called the "unwritten doctrines"—were only elaborated upon to his disciples at length and were deemed suitable only for an elect group.
+Others, such as meditative techniques discussed in the dialogues and in other manuals, have simply been altered, written out of history, or lie carefully obscured from view in the vaults of the enemy.
 Only parts of the Timaeus allude to these.

-The perversion of Plato’s teachings during the downfall of Rome via the efforts of infiltrators, the fashioning of Plato as a forerunner of Christianity by the church and a further appropriation of the Platonic dialogues after their reappearance during the Renaissance was a major project of necessity to accomplish for the Christians and their sponsors.
+The perversion of Plato’s teachings during the downfall of Rome—via the efforts of infiltrators, the fashioning of Plato as a forerunner of Christianity by the Church, and the further appropriation of the Platonic dialogues after their reappearance during the Renaissance—was a major project of necessity for the Christians and their sponsors.

-Yet even they had to admit through the sides of their mouth that something about Plato was not ordinary:
+Yet even they had to admit, grudgingly, that something about Plato was not ordinary:

 Hunc autem Platonem, quod iam in secundo libro commemoravi, inter semideos Labeo ponit…